RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 re_item = create_re(0.536, 0.371; corrmat = re_item_corr)
 ```

-Note: Don't be to specific with your values.
-If you do some rounding errors, you will get the error-message:
+Note: Don't be too specific with your values.
+If there are rounding errors, you will get the error-message:
 `PosDefException: matrix is not Hermitian; Cholesky factorization failed.`

 But you can extract the exact values like shown below: